Retreat on Core Competencies: Critical Thinking and Information Literacy

-- Assessing and building critical thinking and information literacy in our classrooms and programs
+- Building CT and IL in our classrooms and programs

 - Creating coherent pathways for developmental learning of CT and IL

-The Hyatt Orange County is offering WASC workshop participants a discounted room rate of $129, plus tax occupancy fee.
+Registration fee includes all workshop activities, Thursday lunch, and Friday breakfast and lunch.
+Please note that Thursday dinner is not included.
+The Hilton Oakland Airport is offering workshop participants a discounted room rate of $169, plus tax occupancy fee.
 Participants are responsible for their own hotel reservations.
-To reserve rooms, contact the hotel at (714) 750-1234.
-You must identify yourself as a participant in the "WASC - Western Association of Schools and Colleges" workshop to secure the discounted rate.
-The deadline for booking rooms in the WASC room block is September 3, 2013 or while rooms are available.
+To reserve rooms, please call 1-800-HILTONS.
+You must identify yourself as a participant in the "WASC Senior College and University Commission" workshop to secure the discounted rate (Code: WAS).
+The deadline for booking rooms in the WSCUC room block is September 24, 2014 or while rooms are available.

-REGISTRATION DEADLINE: September 13, 2013
+REGISTRATION DEADLINE: September 26, 2014

 Click here to register

-This educational program is offered as a service to WASC member institutions and others who wish to learn about good practices applicable to all institutions.
-It is entirely optional.
-Upon request, facilitators will refer participants to WASC staff who can answer questions related to WASC accreditation expectations.
+This educational program has been developed by national and regional experts and is offered as a service to WSCUC member institutions and others who wish to learn about good practices applicable to all institutions.
+It is entirely optional, and our hope is that member institutions will find it helpful.
+WSCUC staff will be present to answer questions related specifically to accreditation expectations.